cicorias/Castle-Winbuntu/README.md

 " order to use the required flag. nnoremap <silent> <F5> :let _s=@/ <Bar> :%s/\s\+$//e <Bar> :let @/=_s <Bar> :nohl <Bar> :unlet _s <CR>
 ```
- - Which you can then press the F5 key to remove all the useless whitespace in your file like so:
+ - Which allows you to press the F5 key to remove all the useless whitespace in your file like so:

  <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/whitespace_removal.gif" height="450">